-- (1) APG requests the derogation for one year (starting from 1st of January 2021). - (2) The extent of actual request for derogation is decreased in relation to derogation granted for year 2020 as APG has managed to set some efficient mitigations measures, one being an additional redispatch potential secured over the signed bilateral TSO contracts.
-The derogation extend will further decrease, latest end Q2/2021, once the IT-tools for capacity calculation and validation are put into operation (in accordance with article 4.1).
-Afterwards, the extent of the derogation will be reduced to the systemic issues only (in accordance with article 4.2), which are not under the control of APG (loop flows, third country flows and security margin related to unscheduled transits), and as such, cannot be solely mitigated by APG. - (3) This request is applicable for all the APG CNECs used in day ahead capacity calculation in CWE (respecting the applicable PTDF threshold) and all NTC borders within the Core CCR.
+- (2) The extent of actual request for derogation is decreased in relation to the previous derogations granted as APG has managed to set efficient mitigations measures, one being additional redispatch potential secured over the signed bilateral TSO contracts.
+The derogation extend is further decreased as APG has put the necessary IT-tools for capacity calculation into operation.
+Therewith the extent of the derogation for 2022 is reduced to the systemic issues only (in accordance with article 4.1), which are not under the control of APG (loop flows, third country flows and security margin related to unscheduled transits), and as such, cannot be solely mitigated by APG. - (3) This request is applicable for all the APG CNECs used in day ahead capacity calculation in CWE (respecting the applicable PTDF threshold) and all NTC borders within the Core CCR.
 After the go-live of Core day-ahead calculation, this request will be applicable for all the APG CNECs in Core. - (4) In case that the technical grounds described in Article 3 of this derogation request cannot be fully tackled (either by APG or jointly within the Core CCR), before the expiry of the derogation period, APG might have to request a renewal of the derogation.
 If such a case should occur, APG will provide a detailed justification for a renewal of the derogation.